SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 The repository you have cloned provides a skeleton project in the project folder.
 The skeleton project contains an already set up CAP application with the fully configured package.json and supporting files for the following exercices.

-In this exercise you will:
+In this exercise you will learn:

-* Explore the package.json and it's contents
+* How to explore the package.json and it's contents.
-* You will define the database schema for the HANA database, and you will
+* How to define the database schema for the HANA database, and you will.
-* Build and deploy the schema to your HDI container
+* How to build and deploy the schema to your HDI container.

 ## Explore the package.json file and it's contents